🚨 France Visa Slots Filling Fast – Secure Your Appointment Today!

 If you are planning to apply for a France Schengen visa for a Minor, here are the additional documents which is mandatory to submit:

-1. Birth certificate and Family Proof: Ensure that you give the minor’s birth certificate with the parents’ names as well.
-This will confirm the parental relationship with the minor.
+1. Birth certificate and Family Proof: Submit the minor’s birth certificate with the parents’ names.
+This confirms the parental relationship.

 2. Parental Custody and Parental Documentation: If the minor is travelling alone or with the single parent, there must be a consent letter from the parent.